 Allison Adams is Associate Professor of Saxophone at the University of Tennessee - Knoxville and a member of the contemporary music organization Nief Norf.

-Adams is a member of Nief Norf, a mixed chamber contemporary music ensemble that focuses on the avant-garde work of living composers.
-As the saxophonist of the group, she has been featured on numerous concerts, including at the Big Ears Festival, and also serves on the faculty of the Nief Norf Summer Festival.
+Adams' love of contemporary music is further explored in her collaborations with Nief Norf, a mixed chamber ensemble that focuses on the avant-garde work of living composers.
+As the saxophonist of the group, she has been featured on numerous concerts and also serves on the faculty of the Nief Norf Summer Festival.

 Adams has previously served on the faculties of Ithaca College and Cornell University.
 She holds a B.M. in Music Education and Performance from Ithaca College, a M.M. in Music Performance from the University of Minnesota, and a D.M.A. from Arizona State University.
 Her main saxophone teachers have included Steven Mauk, Eugene Rousseau, and Timothy McAllister.

-Adams is an artist for the D’Addario and Selmer companies.
+Adams is a performing artist for both the Selmer and D'Addario companies.